kaperbm/kaperbm/README.md

 I am Kacper Bohaczyk

-- 🔭 I’m currently working on TierList-Maker and a Med-Uni project
+- 🔭 I’m currently working on my Diploma 'sustainable-education' for the Uiversity of Vienna
-- 🌱 I’m currently learning the programing languages "python", "php" and "R"
+- 🌱 I’m currently learning the programing languages 'python', 'C#'
 - 📫 How to reach me: You can reach me through my email kacperbohaczyk@gmail.com

 ---